cms-l1-dpg/L1MenuTools/README.md

 make

-./fileread rateTable.txt  (This is an example table one need to change the table name accroding to their table)
+./fileread menu_v2_1_0_rate.txt > output.txt  (This is an example table one need to change the table name accroding to their table)

-"piechart.pdf" is saved in current directory
+"piechart.pdf" and "output.txt" is saved in current directory

+To see the category of each seed one should check the "output.txt" file